Strategy video game: 4X

 4X games are a genre of strategy video game in which players control an empire and "explore, expand, exploit, and exterminate".
 The term was first coined by Alan Emrich in his September 1993 preview of Master of Orion for Computer Gaming World.
 Since then, others have adopted the term to describe games of similar scope and design.

 4X games are noted for their deep, complex gameplay.
 Emphasis is placed upon economic and technological development, as well as a range of non-military routes to supremacy.
 Many 4X games also fit into the category of grand strategy.
 Games can take a long time to complete since the amount of micromanagement needed to sustain an empire scales as the empire grows.
 4X games are sometimes criticized for becoming tedious for these reasons, and several games have attempted to address these concerns by limiting micromanagement.

 The earliest 4X games borrowed ideas from board games and 1970s text-based computer games.
 The first 4X games were turn-based, but real-time 4X games are also not uncommon.
 Many 4X games were published in the mid-1990s, but were later outsold by other types of strategy games.
 Sid Meier's Civilization and the Total War series are important examples from this formative era, and popularized the level of detail that would later become a staple of the genre.
 In the new 2000 millennium, several 4X releases have become critically and commercially successful.

+Grand Strategy

+Grand strategy games emphasize the management of a nation and the coordination of its resources.
+Diplomacy and war interact with each other and become the primary means of reshaping the world map consisting of various states.
+Players use their nation's resources to achieve national goals such as world domination, whether through military might, diplomacy, or economics.
+Unlike 4X games, Grand strategy games might not include such elements as exploration, but it still can be there.
+Great examples of Grand Strategy games are the following series of games: Europa Universalis, Hearts of Iron, Crusader Kings.